utelecon/utelecon.github.io/en/faculty_members/index.md

   * **Task:** After completing the above, wait up to 1 hour until you can actually use G Suite for Education (log in to Google) (It is updated every hour and will take about 5 minutes until it shows).
 Go to <a href="https://mail.google.com/a/g.ecc.u-tokyo.ac.jp" target="_blank">ECCS Cloud Mail</a>enter the account name (alphanumeric characters that you set) and password, and confirm that you can log in to Gmail.
 1. **Office 365 (Microsoft):** This will give you access to the Word software, Excel spreadsheet software, and PowerPoint presentation software.
 In order to use it, you need to set up your UTokyo Account correctly, and you need to activate the system when you start using it.
   * **Task:** From the[UTokyo Account user menu](https://utacm.adm.u-tokyo.ac.jp/webmtn/LoginServlet) agree to "Office 365 ProPlus License Agreement '' and activate Office 365 ([video](https://youtu.be/OYl5P67mDYI)).
 1. **Video conferencing system:** This can be used to stream classes online in real time or to record videos for classes.
-In our university, [Zoom](../zoom/)，[Webex](../webex)，and[GoogleハングアウトMeet](google_hangouts_meet) are available.
+In our university, [Zoom](../zoom/)，[Webex](../webex)，and [GoogleハングアウトMeet](google_hangouts_meet) are available.
 If you are not sure which one to use, we recommend Zoom.
 Please check each page for directions on how to use each system.

 Some of you may already be using Google, Microsoft, and Zoom on your own, but it is important for users to be able to use **their university accounts**.
 By using your university accounts, services created only for the members of the University will be available to you.
 For example, users can view files shared only within university members with Google Drive or share files with students only within the university.
 Also, you can hold video conferences with the maximum participants of 500 people on Zoom with your university account, where it is usually up to 100 people with a normal account.